top of page

 petersenbri

-What geography means by me, by Sydney A.
+What geography means to me, by Sydney A.

 Even as I enter the second year of my master’s degree in geography, I shy away from the prospect of commenting on my field or its meaning to me.
 In many ways, I feel like a bit of a fake - I’m a human masquerading as a social scientist masquerading as a future ‘Master of Geography.’
 This is a common feeling in grad school, so I hear, and I am nothing if not on the same road of academic transfiguration as my peers.